Compare Gas and Electricity Providers QLD

 Queensland solar feed-in tariff

 If you have, or want to invest in, solar energy for your home it's important to consider the solar feed-in tariff with your energy plan.
 When your solar PV system generates electricity, most of that is used to power your home.
 Any excess, however, is usually sent back to the grid (unless you have battery storage).
 Your electricity provider will usually pay you for the energy sent back, known as the solar feed-in tariff or FiT, which comes in the form of a credit off your energy bills.
+It may be necessary to have a smart meter installed in order to receive a feed-in tariff.

 If you live in regional Queensland, within the Ergon Energy distribution network, there is a minimum flat-rate feed-in tariff of 9.369c/kWh which is set by the government.
 Those who live in South East Queensland, Brisbane, or the other areas within the Energex distribution network, will usually find a voluntary feed-in tariff of around 10c/kWh though some retailers might offer even higher.